Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

 Astilbe

 Astilbe plants come in bushes and form clusters with their colorful blooms(mixed) and individually blooming white flowers or pinkish flowers.
-They are perfect to add beauty to the shady area of your garden or porch.
-Also, known as False goat’s beard.

 Care: In winter go for deadheading if you can to enhance growth.